The House That Ruth Built: A New Stadium, the First Yankees Championship, and The Redemption of 1923, by Robert Weintraub ($26.99)

 This book is a vital addition to your library if you like baseball, though.
 I can’t say enough about the importance of this book.
 It’s like a slice of history — the birth of the Yankees dynasty, the birth of Yankee Stadium (which is, indeed, a story unto itself), and a peek at life when something as simple and pure as baseball defined an era.

-**I was not compensated for writing this post.
-I received a copy of the book for my review.
+I was not compensated for writing this post.
+I received a copy of The House That Ruth Built for my review.
+This post contains an affiliate link.
 My opinions are honest.